Education with a Global Perspective

 - New Master of Arts (MA - International Relations or Psychology) students may start in either August (Fall I) or January (Spring I)

-*January 6 and October 26 are public holidays in Austria and there will be no classes on these dates.
+*October 26 and January 6 are public holidays in Austria and there will be no classes on these dates.
 Make-up classes will be announced close to the start of the term

 When should I apply?

-We encourage students to apply 6 months to one year in advance.
-In general, all full-time graduate programs start each year in the Fall 1 Term (August).
-Graduate students taking Psychology and International Relations may start in January during the Spring I Term.
+We encourage students to apply 6 months to a year in advance.
+In general, all full-time graduate programs start each year in the Fall Semester (September).
+Graduate students taking Psychology and International Relations may also start the Spring Semester.

 The earlier an applicant submits a complete application, the sooner an admissions decision can be made.